libp2p/go-libp2p-introspector/README.md

-# GO-LIBP2P-INTROSPECTION
+# go-libp2p-introspector

-A go module allowing users to extract, stream and save data from their p2p peer
+A go module allowing users to extract, stream and save data from their p2p host.